attalla1/secure_apache/README.md

 * This script installs fail2ban, to protect the server from DOS Attack and block any attacker.
   You can configure fail2ban in /etc/fail2ban/jail.local

-* Never share this script without prior written permission of the author.
+* Never share this script without prior written permission from the author.